-Home Addition Plans: What To Do With All That Water
+Home Addition Planning: What To Do With All That Water

 Someplace Else Is Here

 In the Village of Chevy Chase, someplace else is now designated as your yard.
-So, as we planned a modest home addition for a new kitchen and family room on Hesketh Street, we were obliged to comply with Village rules about water management.
-Our client had two choices:
+So, as we planned a modest home addition for a new kitchen and family room on Hesketh Street, we were obliged to include a documented water management plan in our home addition planning process to meet County regulations.